GSoster/ASP.NETCore-Lab/ASP.NET Core - Beginner/readme.md

 In this course it was taught:
 ⋅⋅* How to install and use the .NET Core CLI, .NET Core Templates;

-⋅⋅* How to build an Console and Web application, add dynamically rendered HTML and work with configuration;
+⋅⋅* How to build a Console and Web application, add dynamically rendered HTML and work with configuration;

 ⋅⋅* Razor Pages and how to build a CRUD with them;